Do1e

 export CUDA_VISIBLE_DEVICES=0,1,2,3

-nvtop can be used to check GPU usage.
-Coordinate with those who are using or occupying the GPU.
+nvtop can be used to check GPU occupancy, coordinate with those who are using or occupying it.

-A proxy has been configured.
-If there are networking issues (e.g., with GitHub), add proxychains before the commands that require internet access, such as:
+If a proxy is configured and there are network issues (such as with GitHub), add proxychains before the commands that require internet access, such as:

 If you need to log in to p.nju.edu.cn, you can refer to this project: